Recently a new program director reached out to ask, “What can I give to our organization’s volunteers to encourage them to come back?“

 a.
 Their time saves your organization money.
 It isn’t enough to say, “we depend on volunteers to keep this organization running.”
 Consider something like: “Did you know that every hour you contribute as a volunteer is valued at $24.69 at the federal level and $___ here in our state?”
 This year you contributed 102 hours which saved our organization $2,519 dollars in salaries.

 Click Here to find the value of a volunteer hour in your state.
+We also have a short video to help explain the value of volunteer hours.

 b.
 Share specific impact data as it relates to the programs the volunteer has supported.
 They need to know how many people were served and hear the testimonies of lives changed as a result of your mission!
 Stories and statistics motivate volunteers to do even more!